-- 26. Kabuki syndrome was first publicly referred to as Kabuki make-up syndrome because the elongated eyes resembling those seen in Japanese Kabuki theatre actors. - 27.
+- 26. The first gene recognized to be responsible for Kabuki syndrome was discovered in 2010 at the University of Washington. - 27.
+Kabuki syndrome was first publicly referred to as Kabuki make-up syndrome because the elongated eyes resembling those seen in Japanese Kabuki theatre actors. - 28.
 Another feature of Kabuki syndrome is misshapen ears.
-Kabuki ears can be larger than usual, protruding and each can look different than the other. - 28.
-It is common for those with Kabuki syndrome to have sensory integration issues. - 29.
+Kabuki ears can be larger than usual, protruding and each can look different than the other. - 29.
+It is common for those with Kabuki syndrome to have sensory integration issues. - 30.
 Hearing loss can be seen in those diagnosed with Kabuki syndrome.
-This may include the need for hearing aids. - 30.
+This may include the need for hearing aids. - 31.
 Amblyopia (lazy eye) is a visual impairment that can occur in Kabuki syndrome.
-Amblyopia is not correctable with glasses or contacts and causes decreased vision. - 31.
-Another feature of Kabuki syndrome is having a depressed nasal tip. - 32.
-Short digits (fingers and toes), especially the fifth digit, is common in Kabuki syndrome. - 33.
-Precocious puberty can occur in Kabuki syndrome. - 34.
-Individuals with Kabuki syndrome often present with Autistic-like behaviors. - 35.
-It is not uncommon for individuals with Kabuki syndrome to have an unusual high-pitched voice. - 36.
-An estimated 50% of children with Kabuki syndrome will have a cardiovascular malformation. - 37.
-Approximately 5% of those diagnosed with Kabuki syndrome have mutations on the KDM6A gene. - 38.
-Occupational Therapy is one of several therapies that is commonly needed with Kabuki syndrome.
+Amblyopia is not correctable with glasses or contacts and causes decreased vision. - 32.
+Another feature of Kabuki syndrome is having a depressed nasal tip. - 33.
+Short digits (fingers and toes), especially the fifth digit, is common in Kabuki syndrome. - 34.
+Precocious puberty can occur in Kabuki syndrome. - 35.
+Individuals with Kabuki syndrome often present with autistic-like behaviors. - 36.
+It is not uncommon for individuals with Kabuki syndrome to have an unusually high-pitched voice. - 37.
+An estimated 50% of children with Kabuki syndrome will have a cardiovascular malformation. - 38.
+Approximately 5% of those diagnosed with Kabuki syndrome have mutations on the KDM6A gene. - 39.
+Spina bifida occulta can also occur in Kabuki syndrome.